amoa400/aa-mysql/README.md

   deadTime: 30
 });

-// use conn to query
+// use single connection to query
-// you can also use conn pool, and it is recommended var conn = aamysql.create();
+// you can also use connection pool, and it is recommended var conn = aamysql.create();
 conn.connect(function(err) {
   if (err) {